Kombo is a website for booking train, bus and carpool tickets. We offer more than 6850 tickets to go to Paris, from 113 cities.

-On Kombo, you will find direct train tickets from 177 different cities to get to Paris.
-Paris is very well served by train, since this destination is accessible from Angers, Toulouse, Clermont-Ferrand, Bordeaux, Metz, and more than 177 departure cities.
+On Kombo, you will find direct train tickets from 18 different cities to get to Paris.
+The city of Paris is connected to Metz, Milan, Rennes, Barcelona, Nantes and 18 more cities by train, without transfers.

 Here some tips to find the best train for Paris.

 There are direct bus tickets from 95 different cities to Paris.
 Kombo has developed a technology that combines all means of transport.
 Thus, Paris is accessible from 3 departure cities.

 Train or bus ticket prices for Paris vary over time: indeed, the more passengers there are, the more ticket prices increases for Paris .
 So the earlier you buy your tickets, the cheaper they will cost.
 However, buses and carpooling often offer cheaper prices than trains.But we also take the environment into consideration: the train is still the least polluted option for getting from one place to another!
 Buses and car-sharing can also be more environmentally friendly than the simple car.
 Find all our tips for buying cheap train tickets and cheap bus tickets.

 Paris is served by the following railway companies :

 No less than 10 bus companies can take you to Paris :